-Our Pre-Prep Handbook is reviewed annually and is shared with all parents prior to the child's start date.
+Our year group handbooks are reviewed annually and are shared with parents prior to the child's start date.
 The handbook contains information about how the Early Years framework is delivered at Bilton Grange as well as additional information about our provision.